FZambia/centrifuge/docs/content/install.rst

     centrifuge

-Custom options can be set using configuration JSON file.
-You can find example of those file in Centrifuge's repository.
-During development configuration file can be omitted.
+Custom options can be set using command-line arguments and configuration JSON file.
+Note, that in production you always need configuration file (read about this more in next chapters).
-But in production it must be used because it contains important security settings like cookie_secret, administrative password etc.

 Go to http://localhost:8000/ and make sure that it is running.